researchcompendia/researchcompendia/README.md

 I'm trying out both tools to see which is most useful, I may find a tool to link them up in case they both are.
 I wish there was a trello-like UI for the github tracker.

+## Site Design

+This is entirely in flux.
+Right now there are two empty apps, `results` and `status`.
+There will be more, probably by the end of the day.

+* `results`: this will stay empty until we get to the point where we want to show history pages with the results of runs
+* `status`: this will stay empty until we get to the point where we want a site status page with status news, graphs, etc. actually, I should probably rip this out and make a static page and stick it on another webserver entirely?
+I'll figure that out.

 ## Working Environment